belgort-clark/ctec-121-a1-problem-set-3/problem-set-3-problem-4.md

 - Use an if elif else to check the number entered by the user to make sure it is within the expected range of numbers (1-10).
 - For checking to see which Roman Numeral it is, you will have one long series of if elif's followed by an else.
-- In each of the elif's print out the Roman Numeral.
+- In each of the elifs print out the Roman Numeral.